Captains Expectations

 generally prefers captains who have

 played at least the previous season in the same division.
+Sometimes this rule is waived if

-is having difficulty fielding enough captains for a division.
+is having difficulty fielding enough captains for a

 - You

-don’t need to be
+don�t need to be

 the most experienced or

 best player to be a successful captain.
-You can draw upon
+You can draw

 commissioners and other

-captains for help during the draft and you can draw upon your
+captains for help during the draft and you can draw upon

 teammates for